dloubser1/Milestone-2/index.md

 * Paying attention in class and participating in interactive segments of class (i.e. answering questions or responding to polls)

 * Taking notes on relevant material covered by the teacher

+* Asking questions about the material if clarification is required

 ### How Would The People Benefit?